Europe: 20th century to the present

 In 1933, Hitler became the leader of Germany and began to work towards his goal of building Greater Germany.
 Germany re-expanded and took back the Saarland and Rhineland in 1935 and 1936.
 In 1938, Austria became a part of Germany following the Anschluss.
-Later that year, following the Munich Agreement signed by Germany, France, the United Kingdom, and Italy, Germany annexed the Sudetenland, which was a part of Czechoslovakia inhabited by ethnic Germans, and in early 1939, the remainder of Czechoslovakia was split into the Protectorate of Bohemia and Moravia, controlled by Germany and the Slovak Republic.
+Following the Munich Agreement signed by Germany, France, the United Kingdom, and Italy, later in 1938 Germany annexed the Sudetenland, which was a part of Czechoslovakia inhabited by ethnic Germans.
+In early 1939, the remainder of Czechoslovakia was split into the Protectorate of Bohemia and Moravia, controlled by Germany and the Slovak Republic.
 At the time, the United Kingdom and France preferred a policy of appeasement.

 With tensions mounting between Germany and Poland over the future of Danzig, the Germans turned to the Soviets and signed the Molotov–Ribbentrop Pact, which allowed the Soviets to invade the Baltic states and parts of Poland and Romania.
 Germany invaded Poland on 1 September 1939, prompting France and the United Kingdom to declare war on Germany on 3 September, opening the European Theatre of the Second World War.
 The Soviet invasion of Poland started on 17 September and Poland fell soon thereafter.
 On 24 September, the Soviet Union attacked the Baltic countries and, on 30 November, Finland, the latter of which was followed by the devastating Winter War for the Red Army.
 The British hoped to land at Narvik and send troops to aid Finland, but their primary objective in the landing was to encircle Germany and cut the Germans off from Scandinavian resources.
 Around the same time, Germany moved troops into Denmark.
 The Phoney War continued.

 In May 1940, Germany attacked France through the Low Countries.
 France capitulated in June 1940.
 By August, Germany had begun a bombing offensive against the United Kingdom but failed to convince the Britons to give up.
 In 1941, Germany invaded the Soviet Union in Operation Barbarossa.
 On 7 December 1941 Japan's attack on Pearl Harbor drew the United States into the conflict as allies of the British Empire, and other allied forces.